Email Us

 Table of Content [Hide]

 In the flooring industry, a self-leveling compound that doesn't stay "level" is a recipe for disaster.
 I've seen many projects where the surface looks perfect while wet, but as it dries, a thin layer of water appears on top (bleeding) or the sand settles at the bottom (segregation).
 This isn't just an aesthetic flaw; it results in a weak, dusty surface that will eventually crack or peel.
-At Celix Industrial, we know that achieving the perfect flow requires more than just a liquid mix—it requires a stabilized suspension.
+At Celix Cellulose, we know that achieving the perfect flow requires more than just a liquid mix—it requires a stabilized suspension.

-1. The Surface Failure: Identifying Segregation and Bleeding
+The Surface Failure: Identifying Segregation and Bleeding

 Bleeding occurs when the water separates from the solid particles and rises to the surface.
 Segregation is the opposite—where the heavy aggregates (like sand) sink because the slurry lacks enough "internal friction" to hold them in place.
 Both issues lead to an inconsistent density across the floor's thickness.

-If your self-leveling mix shows a watery surface, your Self-leveling mortar additiveis likely failing to regulate the water demand properly.
+If your self-leveling mix shows a watery surface, your Self-leveling mortar additive is likely failing to regulate the water demand properly.
 For a project manager, this means the finished floor will lack the compressive strength required for high-traffic environments.

-2. The Balancing Act: Why Viscosity is Critical
+The Balancing Act: Why Viscosity is Critical

-3. HPMC PM-4H: The Secret to Stabilizing High-Flow Slurries
+HPMC PM-4H: The Secret to Stabilizing High-Flow Slurries

 For self-leveling applications, we specifically developed the PM-4H series.
 This low-viscosity Modified HPMC is designed to work in synergy with Polycarboxylate Superplasticizers (PCE).